-Execution times of the stages of the CHGL DNS processing pipeline are shown in Figure 4. s-Component computation dominates the execution time for 128 or more files.
-The s-components are reused when computing the s-component size distributions and in computing the s-component of the black-listed IP addresses and DNS names, leading to them taking significantly less time.
+Execution times of the stages of the CHGL DNS processing pipeline are shown on the left side of Fig. 4. s-component computation dominates the execution time for 128 or more files.
+The s-components are reused when computing the s-component size distributions, leading to them taking significantly less time.

 Collapsing duplicates and removing isolated components scale linearly, as is expected for their time complexity.
 The hypergraph is constructed in about the same amount of time it takes to collapse it, showing that processing DNS data is mostly compute-bound.

-Fig. 4: Execution times (log-log scale).
+Fig. 4: (Left) Execution times (log-log scale).
+(Right) Effectiveness of reduction from segmentation.

-B. Effectiveness of Reduction

 The purpose of segmentation is to reduce the size of the graph while also maintaining the data that is of interest.
-Figure 5 shows the compression as a result of performing segmentation.
+The right side of Fig. 4 shows the compression as a result of performing segmentation.
 Collapsing of duplicate edges results in the most compression, reducing the graph from 55% at one file to over 90% at 1024 files, which can be expected to improve further when more data is processed.
 Removing isolated components results in less compression as data size increases, likely due to the premature marking of components as isolated prior to having all of the data.
 Perhaps with larger amounts of data, there will be a convergence to a stable number of isolated components in the entirety of the DNS network.
 Note that there are very few duplicate IP addresses on smaller samples, but that may change as more data is processed; nonetheless, collapsing duplicate vertices may be unnecessary and can possibly save some time.